joundso/repub/README.md

 4. If necessary, adapt the path to the `.bib` file in [`_quarto.yml`](./_quarto.yml):

     ```yaml
-    ## The literature file goes here (use e.g. 'Better Bib TeX for Zotero' to dynamically create this file):
+    ## The literature file goes here (use e.g.
+    ## 'Better BibTeX for Zotero' to dynamically create this file):
     bibliography: meta/references.bib
     ```